Mar Gonzalez-Franco

 Sort By

-For Extended Reality (XR) headsets, a key aim is the natural interaction in 3D space beyond what traditional methods of keyboard, mouse, and touchscreen can offer.
+Preview abstract For Extended Reality (XR) headsets, a key aim is the natural interaction in 3D space beyond what traditional methods of keyboard, mouse, and touchscreen can offer.
 With the release of the Apple Vision Pro, a novel interaction paradigm is now widely available where users seamlessly navigate content through the combined use of their eyes and hands.
 However, blending these modalities poses unique design challenges due to their dynamic nature and the absence of established principles and standards.
+In this article, we present five design principles and issues for the Gaze + Pinch interaction technique, informed by eye-hand research in the human-computer interaction field.
+The design principles encompass mechanisms like division of labor and minimalistic timing, which are crucial for usability, alongside enhancements for the manipulation of objects, indirect interactions, and drag & drop.
+Whether in design, technology, or research domains, this exploration offers valuable perspectives for navigating the evolving landscape of 3D interaction.
+View details

-Most of our interactions with digital content currently occur inside 2D screens, however moving from that format to immersive setups brings a paradigm shift.
+Preview abstract Most of our interactions with digital content currently occur inside 2D screens, however moving from that format to immersive setups brings a paradigm shift.
 From content inside the screen to users inside the content.
 This change requires a revisit to how we blend the analog and the digital and how we transfer content between the two modes.
 Perhaps it even asks for new guidelines too.
 While different solutions appear in the space, the dynamic range only seems to widen.
 We can start to see what works and what does not work so well, in an empirical or ethnographic approach, beyond laboratory studies.
 But if we want to accelerate adoption we need to further the understanding on how current tasks can be improved.
 How this new form of interaction can increase their productivity.
 In this paper we focus on analyzing and converging what we think works, and envisioning how this new set of immersive devices and interactions can enable productivity beyond already existing tools.
+View details

 Hovering Over the Key to Text Input in XR